MethodAtlas

 col = c("blue", "red"), lwd = 2)

-# Log-rank test: are the survival curves significantly different?
+# Log-rank test: non-parametric test for equality of survival curves

 survdiff(Surv(tenure, departed) ~ founder_ceo, data = df)